lsmod/proof-of-history-explained/README.md

 The key to that speed is Proof of History.

 Simply put it is proof that time has passed between two transactions/statements.\
-It relies on performing a task that can only be computed on one CPU while being verifiable on many CPUs using parallelization.
+It relies on performing a task that can only be computed on one core while being verifiable on many cores using parallelization.

-As you can only use one core/CPU to create the proof when you give the proof to a validator he now that you spend X CPU cycle to produce it.
-Therefore you must have to spend some time to create it.
+As you can only use one core to create the proof when you give the proof to a validator he now that you spend X CPU cycle to produce it.
+Therefore you must have to spent some time to create it.

 ### Let's break it down

-It all start with a "random" string here it's `"GENISIS_STRING"` Hash that string with sha256
+It all start with a "random" string (here it's `"GENISIS_STRING"`) Hash that string with sha256:

 ```
 sha256(GENISIS_STRING) = 3969095c1b5b03fa8144d5fb9f0cca5b632875db982a1f6404b21c4d0f71e8f1
 ```

-Now, let's take the result use as our input to iterate on it.
+Now, let's take the result use as our input to iterate on it:

 ```
 sha256(3969095c1b5b03fa8144d5fb9f0cca5b632875db982a1f6404b21c4d0f71e8f1) = 521f0afc4cbe6726bbac7aa554bff62081be9d77bf3044f6eae952f7348386d3